 Veracruz – Port City in Mexico

 Veracruz, or to give it its full name, Heroica Veracruz, is in the State of Veracruz but is not the state capital.
-That honour goes to Xalapa, the full name of which is Xalapa-Enríquez, where I am going soon.
+That honour goes to Xalapa, the full name of which is Xalapa-Enríquez, which I finally visited in 2026.

-Veracruz was founded as Villa Rica (after the gold that was found here) de la Vera Cruz (True Cross because they landed on Good Friday) on 2 April 1519 by Hernán Cortés, a Spanish conquistador, military commander, explorer, captain and writer who is ultimately responsible for the fall of the Aztec Empire and the reason why Mexico City is sinking at a rate of about 1 ft per year.
+Veracruz was founded as Villa Rica (after the gold that was found here) de la Vera Cruz (True Cross because they landed on Good Friday) on April 2, 1519 by Hernán Cortés, a Spanish conquistador, military commander, explorer, captain and writer who is ultimately responsible for the fall of the Aztec Empire and the reason why Mexico City is sinking at a rate of about 1 ft per year, because the city was built on a lake bed.
 Not forgetting to say that they also brought religion and disease to the continent.

-I took a 15-hour night bus from Bacalar to Acayucan with Tourismo Acosta.
+I took a 15-hour night bus from Bacalar to Acayucan with Turismo Acosta.

 I took a room at the Hotel el Paraiso Express, a no-frills dump, but at 220 pesos (2022) a night, it was a real low-budget traveller’s gem and just 500 metres from the bus terminal.